All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 alex-wong-m5D1sNgKgMQ-unsplash.jpg

-Double exposure is a photography or cinematography technique in which two (or sometimes more) images are superimposed on one another within a single frame.
+Double exposure is a photography or cinematography technique in which two (or sometimes more) images are superimposed over one another within a single frame.
 In the classic version on a film camera, this means that the frame is exposed twice without rewinding the film.
-In digital photography, this effect can be created both in the camera itself (if there is a corresponding function) and using graphic editors like Photoshop.
+In digital photography, this effect can be created both in the camera itself (if it has the appropriate function) and using graphic editors like Photoshop.

 etienne-boulanger-iYcuJQaVTvg-unsplash.jpg

 In the film era, double exposure often occurred accidentally when a photographer forgot to rewind the film.
 However, it quickly became an intentional technique.
-In the 20th century, some artists and experimental photographers, such as Man Ray, began using double exposure as a tool for surrealist art.
+In the 20th century, some artists and experimental photographers, such as Man Ray, began to use double exposure as a tool of surrealist art.

-With the advent of digital photography, this technique became more accessible and lost its element of chance – now photographers can consciously create such images by combining frames in post-processing or using built-in camera functions.
+With the advent of digital photography, this technique has become more accessible and lost its element of chance – now photographers can consciously create such images by combining frames in post-processing or using built-in camera functions.

 How does double exposure work?